OffchainLabs/arbitrum-classic/docs/Solidity_Support.md

 - `block.difficulty` returns the constant 2500000000000000
 - `block.gaslimit` returns the block's ArbGas limit
 - `gasleft` returns the amount of ArbGas remaining
+- `block.number` on a non-Sequencer Arbitrum chain, returns the L1 block number at which the transaction was submitted to the inbox; on a Sequencer Arbitrum chain, returns an "estimate" of the L1 block number at which the Sequencer received the transaction (see [Time in Arbitrum](Time_in_Arbitrum.md))

 # Time